grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

-This stage is acting on the `is_secret` value in the extracted map, which is a value that we extracted in the previous stage.
+This stage acts on the `is_secret` value in the extracted map, which is a value that you extracted in the previous stage.
 This stage drops the log line if the value of `is_secret` is `"true"` and does not modify the extracted map.
 There are many other ways to filter logs, but this is a simple example.
-Refer to the [loki.process#stage.drop](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.process/#stagedrop-block) documentation for more information if you are curious.
+Refer to the [loki.process#stage.drop](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.process/#stagedrop-block) documentation for more information.

 ### Stage 5